 Considering a Career in Cosmetology?

 Ready to begin?
-Cosmetology I Foundation begins this fall as a full-time or part-time program, from 11/7-2/28.
-Call Diane at 847.925.6616 (or email email@example.com) to inquire about prerequisite requirements and enrollment.
+Call Diane at 847.925.6616 (or email firstname.lastname@example.org) to inquire about our cosmetology program’s prerequisite requirements and enrollment.

 Harper College CE is proud to partner with Capelli Academy, a leading cosmetology training facility, to offer our Cosmetology program.
 To learn more about our program and the industry, please read the following interview with Hans Burkert, owner and education director of Capelli Academy.